OPPORTUNITIES

 If interested in submitting a proposal for sponsorship of events and activities benefitting Pennsylvania animal agriculture, including poultry, sheep/goat, and swine farmers, please contact Jennifer Reed-Harry at jrharry@pennag.com for details on this type of application.

-Priority Areas For Research For Second Fiscal Year 2024/2025 RFP Round
+Priority Areas For Research For Second RFP Round

 Biosecurity and proper preparedness continue to be of utmost concern to CPLE.
 The emphasis remains on lamb, sheep, goat, swine, and poultry producers across the Commonwealth.
 As we assess the threat of diseases (foreign and domestic), the value of biosecurity planning and planning for mass casualty will be a tremendous value to the agriculture community, food supply, and the continuity of business.

-• Cost share/funding for development, implementation, and maintenance of biosecurity plans and secure food supply planning and premise ID outreach.
+• Cost share/funding for development, implementation, and maintenance of biosecurity plans and secure food supply planning and premise identification outreach.

 • Mitigation of highly contagious disease spread and disposal of waste products.